• Radiologist Careers

 Learning Objectives

-1. Learn to identify the misses and causes which commonly appear in QA and medical malpractice assessments.
+1. Learn to identify the misses and causes which commonly appear on QAC lists.

 2. Understand latest imaging technologies to deliver continuous high quality care in radiology.